Lenddo/python-lenddo/README.md

 ```

 #### Errors
-To inspect error details, catch urllib2.HTTPError, call the exception object's 'read()' method, and decode the
+To inspect error details, catch `HTTPError`, call the exception object's `read()` method, and decode the
 JSON response.
 In the table below, 'Error Name' refers to the string found in the response body's 'name' field.

 |Error Name                         |HTTP Status Code    |Description |